Foundation Projects

 South Asia is characterized by a diverse Internet landscape, with each economy playing a role in the larger digital evolution of the sub-region.
 According to the ITU’s 2022 World Telecommunication/ICT Indicators Database, there are five South Asian economies where over 50% of the population is offline – Afghanistan, Pakistan, Bangladesh, Sri Lanka and India.

 The offline population in South Asia accounts for a total of over 1.49b.
 This is over 57% of the total 2.6b unconnected people of the world (ITU).
-This remarkable statistics positions South Asia as home to the largest offline population, globally.
+This remarkable statistic positions South Asia as home to the largest offline population, globally.

 There are multiple factors causing these challenges, including skill shortages, investment barriers, unclear regulations, infrastructure deficiencies, and inadequate regional collaboration.
 Insufficient skilled professionals, coupled with a lack of training opportunities, slow down development.
 Meanwhile, delays in infrastructure expansion and market competition are caused by inadequate investment and regulatory challenges.
 Complex policy and the regulatory environment further worsen these issues.
 Geographical challenges also result in poor-quality Internet services.
 Moreover, limited regional cooperation restricts collaborative solutions.